FutureVision-Labs/The-Imaginatorium/README.md

 - Real projects that actually work - not simulations!
 - Project management with version control and dependencies
 - Shareable output - projects can be shared and used by others
+- **Custom Animated Voxel Editor** 🎨 - Built-in voxel creation and animation tool!
+  - Create and modify voxel models
+  - Frame-by-frame animation support
+  - Character templates and asset library
+  - Direct export to game engine
+  - Real-time preview
+  - Characters can use it to create their own assets!

 ### 4. **Kitchen & Meal System**
 - vDamo as primary chef with never-ending pantry